chengzwk/supervisedML-from-scratch/README.md

 For common issues or troubleshooting:

-- Make sure your libraries are updated to the required versions.
+- Make sure your libraries are updated.
 - If you encounter compatibility issues, try setting up a virtual environment with the correct dependencies.

 ## Authors